The Farm Centre

 Plus the following cards (part of the PASS Scheme):

 • VALIDATE UK

 Please enjoy alcohol responsibly.

 Do not buy alcohol for persons under the age of 18, if you do you risk being ejected from the festival.

-To apply for a Bars Job at Parklife please visit this page.
+To apply for a Bars Job at Parklife please visit our application site..

 There is a possibility that the sound pressure may exceed 96dB.
 Prolonged exposure to loud noise can affect your hearing.
 Have you thought about protecting your hearing?